vikramsg/vikramsg.github.io/_posts/2023-06-21-blog_python_decorators_style.md

 ```

 This would ensure that everytime we call `_request`, we would wait 1 second after the `get` request, ensuring less than 60 requests per minute.
-But as I started working with this code, some issues started becoming annoying.
+But while working with this code, I started seeing issues.
 First I had to introduce a timeout inside the `get` request.

 ```